joshcrain/joshcrain.io/portfolio/brand/josh-crain/josh-crain.md

 ---

-## Project Overview

-I began this project not to build a broad personal brand, but to **exist more visibly online**—to showcase some of my work and creative sensibilities in a space I controlled.
-Much of my professional output is focused on front-end development, and I wanted to shift the balance—creating a visual identity that spoke more to my background in design and illustration.

-This identity system includes a custom logo, an SVG-based self-portrait illustration, a carefully selected type system, and a light/dark theming approach designed for flexibility and accessibility.

----

-## Design Strategy

-From the beginning, I knew I wanted to **emphasize shape, contrast, and scale**—leaning into bold visual forms that still felt restrained.
-The logo, based on my initials (J and C), uses oversized letterforms whose intersections vanish, prompting the participation of the viewer to complete the letterforms.
-To complement this, I chose **DM Serif Display** for large headings—a high-contrast, transitional serif that feels both modern and classical.

-The brand had to feel expressive but not ornamental, technical but not cold.
-The illustration would serve as a more personal, character-driven extension of that tone.

----

-## Logo Design
+The motivation wasn’t a rebrand.
+It was wanting to exist more visibly online in a way I actually controlled, and to shift the balance of what I put out there — more design and illustration, less front-end work by default.

+The logo is built from my initials, J and C, using large geometric forms aligned to a grid.
+Where the letterforms intersect, the shape disappears — it prompts the viewer to complete them.
+Minimal but slightly enigmatic, it works at favicon scale and still holds interest at header size.

-<div style='padding:2em;float:right;margin:0 0 1em 1em;border: var(--border-size-1) dashed rgba(var(--colorFore),.25);' class="text_accent logo"><svg xmlns="http://www.w3.org/2000/svg" width="50" height="24" role="img" aria-labelledby="svgLogo"><title id="svgLogo">Josh Crain</title><circle cx="40" cy="5" r="5"></circle><circle cx="40" cy="17" r="5"></circle><circle cx="5" cy="17" r="5"></circle><path d="M33 0v22c-5.5 0-10-4.9-10-11S27.5 0 33 0zM22 11c0 6.1-4.5 11-10 11V0h10v11z"></path></svg></div>
+<div style=’padding:2em;float:right;margin:0 0 1em 1em;border: var(--border-size-1) dashed rgba(var(--colorFore),.25);’ class="text_accent logo"><svg xmlns="http://www.w3.org/2000/svg" width="50" height="24" role="img" aria-labelledby="svgLogo"><title id="svgLogo">Josh Crain</title><circle cx="40" cy="5" r="5"></circle><circle cx="40" cy="17" r="5"></circle><circle cx="5" cy="17" r="5"></circle><path d="M33 0v22c-5.5 0-10-4.9-10-11S27.5 0 33 0zM22 11c0 6.1-4.5 11-10 11V0h10v11z"></path></svg></div>

-The logo represents my first and last initials, constructed from large geometric forms aligned to a grid.
-It's minimal but slightly enigmatic—functional at small sizes (like favicons) but visually interesting enough to anchor a website header.

-- **Tooling:** Adobe Illustrator
-- **Usage:** Favicon, website header, business cards
-- **Style:** Modular, grid-based, typographic abstraction

----

-## Typography & Theming

-Typography plays a central role in the brand system.
-I chose **DM Serif Display** for headers (H1/H2) to echo the delicacy and contrast of the logo’s shapes.
-Body text relies on a simpler, readable sans-serif for balance.

-The entire visual system is built with **theming in mind**:
-- **SVGs and illustrations are inline** and use **CSS variables** for stroke and fill
-- A **light/dark mode system** responds to user preference or can be toggled manually
-- The color system prioritizes clarity and contrast for **accessibility and legibility** across devices

----

-## Self-Portrait Illustration

-The illustration—a hand-drawn SVG self-portrait—adds warmth and expressiveness to the otherwise clean system.
-Inspired by Scandinavian line work and the digital brushes of Adobe evangelist Kyle Webster, it was drawn in **Adobe Fresco** using vector brushes and refined through a series of optimizations:

-- Exported as PDF from Fresco → cleaned in Illustrator → manually optimized in VSCode
-- Merged redundant paths, simplified layering
-- Themed using the same CSS variables as the rest of the site

-It’s now used as a decorative but functional identity element for my homepage and social profiles.

----
+I chose DM Serif Display for headings to echo the contrast and delicacy of the logo’s shapes: high-contrast, transitional, modern but classical.
+The system is built for theming from the ground up — all SVGs are inline and use CSS custom properties for stroke and fill, so the identity responds to light/dark mode without bitmap assets.

+The self-portrait started in Adobe Fresco with vector brushes, then moved through Illustrator to VSCode for manual path optimization — merged redundant paths, simplified layering, same CSS variables as the rest of the site.
+It adds warmth to an otherwise clean system without breaking the logic of it.

 {% storyImage "./portfolio/brand/josh-crain/joshcrain-bc-proof-2025.jpg" "Business Card" %}

-## Integration & Use

-The identity system is currently live on my **portfolio website** and has been extended to **business cards and resume design**.
-It was built from the ground up with web standards and accessibility in mind.
-The illustration and logo both remain crisp, scalable, and theme-responsive, with no reliance on bitmap formats.

-- **Technologies:** Inline SVG, CSS custom properties, responsive media queries
-- **Constraints considered:** accessibility, theming flexibility, cross-device performance

----

-## Outcomes & Reflections

-Has it helped me stand out?
-I’m not sure.
-But it’s something I’m proud of—not just because it looks like me, but because it reflects how I work: **with care, curiosity, and a willingness to connect artistic thinking with technical execution**.

-### What I Learned
-- Building your own identity system is a surprisingly introspective act
-- Simplicity is hard—but clarity is worth the effort
-- Even personal projects deserve technical rigor
+I’m proud of the result.
+But the process is what I’m most proud of — it was the same one I’d bring to any serious project: the SVG optimization, the theming system, the accessibility decisions.